dojo/cli-create-widget/README.md

 tests/unit/MyComponent.ts
 ```

 It's also possible to generate a [Custom Element](https://www.w3.org/TR/2016/WD-custom-elements-20161013/) descriptor by passing the `--component` boolean argument.
-This will generate a `createMyComponentElement.ts` file alongside the actual component file.
+This will generate a widget that includes the `@customElement` decorator with an empty template object ready for configuration, please see [the `@dojo/widget-core` readme](https://github.com/dojo/widget-core#web-components) for more information.

 ## How do I contribute?